mkheck13/hamsterhotel2425/README.md

 Also, it appears the text detailing the types of amenities in the hotel are slightly off-center to the right in the mobile version, which was probably the only real glaring issue I found with the site.
 Other than that one thing, amazing job!!!

+**Update**: I noticed that some of my images still had rounded borders, so I fixed that.
+Started to change my text size from px to rem.